 Giving back your apartment does not simply mean returning the keys.
 It is in fact a thorough inspection of the apartment, for which you should allow plenty of time.

-Even if damages may be noted, know that normal depreciation has to be taken into account.
+Even if damages to your property may be noted, know that normal depreciation has to be taken into account.
 Some damages can be claimed through your insurance.

 This is a very important step and it should not take long.